 Rachel V. – LEAD Student

 Compete against other teams in a candidate’s gubernatorial primary election!
 During the week, students act as key members of a candidate’s campaign staff creating policy platforms, voter outreach strategies, and more.
 Teams work together to raise, manage, and allocate funds appropriately, understand campaign ethics, and convince the public through “door to door” campaigning.
-Students face off in a debate promoting their candidate in an effort to explaining their policies and win the vote of the public!
+Students face off in a debate promoting their candidate in an effort to explain their policies and win the vote of the public!

 Campaign students learn the following: